mohamadhasansalmaaniyaan72/Exchange/README.md

   <td>
    2.0.0.5
   </td>
   <td><p>UI improvements.</p> <p>Addition of the PulBox feature — in this section, you can create and transfer your own digital asset.
-Currently, only TRON-TRX PulBox are supported.</p> <p>Addition of the ability to display transactions of addresses created by the program’s own EKSCHENJ-EXCHANGE.</p> <p>After creating an address, deposit a small amount to it so that the address becomes valid.</p> <p>This feature is service-based and is obtained from the Tron Service endpoint.</p>
+Currently, only TRON-TRX PulBox are supported.</p> <p>Addition of the ability to display transactions of addresses created by the program’s own EKSCHENJ-EXCHANGE.</p> <p>After creating an address, deposit a small amount to it so that the address becomes valid.</p> <p>This feature is service-based and is obtained from the Tron Service endpoint.</p><p>Currently, transaction fees are deposited to the address TAm3ZryrafrCycWqz1pBdsSwv3mzFkXijo.</p>
   <td>Active</td>
  </tr>